Little Nemo: Background

 In 1905, McCay got "an idea from the Rarebit Fiend to please the little folk".
-In That October, the full-page Sunday strip Little Nemo in Slumberland debuted in the Herald.
+That October, the full-page Sunday strip Little Nemo in Slumberland debuted in the Herald.
 Considered McCay's masterpiece, its child protagonist, whose appearance was based on McCay's son Robert, had fabulous dreams that would be interrupted with his awakening in the last panel.
 McCay experimented with the form of the comics page, its timing and pacing, the size and shape of its panels, perspective, architectural and other detail.

 Publication history

 Little Nemo in Slumberland debuted on the last page of the Sunday comics section of The New York Herald newspaper, on October 15, 1905.
 The full-page, color comic strip ran until July 23, 1911.
 In spring 1911, McCay moved to William Randolph Hearst's New York American and took Little Nemo's characters with him.
 The Herald held the strip's copyright, but McCay won a lawsuit that allowed him to continue using the characters.
 In the American, the strip ran under the title In the Land of Wonderful Dreams.
 The Herald was unsuccessful in finding another cartoonist to continue the original strip.

 McCay left Hearst in May 1924 and returned to the Herald Tribune.
-He began Little Nemo in Slumberland afresh that August 3.
+He began Little Nemo in Slumberland afresh on August 3 of that year.
 The new strip displayed the virtuoso technique of the old, but the panels were laid out in an unvarying grid.
 Nemo took a more passive role in the stories, and there was no continuity.
 The strip came to an end in January 1927, as it was not popular with readers.
-Hearst executives had been trying to convince McCay to return to the American, and succeeded in 1927.
+Hearst executives had been trying to convince McCay to return to the American, and they succeeded in 1927.
 Due to the lack of the 1920s Nemo's success, the Herald Tribune signed over all copyrights to the strip to McCay for one dollar.